pyamin1878/Semantico/README.md

 ### Dataset

 A zip file of the full dataset is provided in the repository in `json` format.
-Just clone down the repository and unzip `wiki_corpus.zip` in the `/data` dir [wiki_corpus](https://github.com/pyamin1878/Semantico/blob/main/data/wiki_corpus.zip)
+Just clone down the repository and unzip `wiki_corpus.zip` in the `/data` directory.

 ### Data Cleaning